bokkypoobah/SolidityFlattener/README.md

 # Solidity Flattener

-Flatten multiple Solidity files into a single Solidity file so:
+Flatten multiple Solidity files into a single Solidity file so you can:

-* You can load your project in http://remix.ethereum.org
+* load your project in http://remix.ethereum.org
-* Verify your source code on [etherscan.io](https://etherscan.io/) or [etherchain.org](https://www.etherchain.org)
+* verify your source code on [etherscan.io](https://etherscan.io/) or [etherchain.org](https://www.etherchain.org)

+This Solidity Flattener was created for easy inclusion into your Solidity project, and to incorporate it into your build scripts.

 <br />